yucongkoo/tp/docs/DeveloperGuide.md

 **Implementing `Mark Appointment`**

-Checks if the current `Appointment` is different from the `empty` appointment and if `true`, `MarkAppointmentCommand::execute()` will use `AppointmentCount::incrementAppointmentCount()` to increase the count by 1.
+Using a similar logic flow as `addappt`, it checks if the current `Appointment` is different from the `empty` appointment and if `true`, `MarkAppointmentCommand::execute()` will use `AppointmentCount::incrementAppointmentCount()` to increase the count by 1.
 The existing `Appointment` object will be replaced by a new empty `Appointment` object, created in `MarkAppointmentCommandParser::parse()`.

 **Implementing `Unmarkappt`**

-It prevents the user from unmarking an appointment if there is an existing appointment by checking if the current `Appointment` is the same as the `empty` appointment and if `true`, `UnmarkAppointmentCommand::execute()` will use `AppointmentCount::DecrementAppointmentCount()` to decrease the count by 1.
+Using a similar logic flow as `addappt`, it prevents the user from unmarking an appointment if there is an existing appointment by checking if the current `Appointment` is the same as the `empty` appointment and if `true`, `UnmarkAppointmentCommand::execute()` will use `AppointmentCount::DecrementAppointmentCount()` to decrease the count by 1.

+<div style="page-break-after: always;"></div>

 ### Design Considerations: